Locale Functions and Clean Code Principles

 But aren't locale functions a violation of Clean Code rulings like f.e. "a function should not be larger than X (f.e.
 20 or 30) lines of code" ?

-This is an excellent point about code quality and design principles.
+Good question.
 The "function size" rule and local functions can indeed seem contradictory at first glance.
 Here's how to think about it:

 Bad usage example that is violating Clean Code Principles: